 A synapomorphy is a trait that’s ancestrally unique to one group, but later members of the group may have secondarily lost it.
 For example, archosaurs may be ancestrally feathered, but many derived archosaurs such as crocodylians and many dinosaurs were secondarily scaly.

 Plantigrady is when an animal’s toe and foot bones (phalanges and metatarsals) are in contact with the ground while walking or running.
-Examples of plantigrade animals include humans, bears, and rodents.
+Examples of plantigrade animals include humans, bears, sauropod dinosaurs (on their back legs), and rodents.

 Digitigrady is when an animal’s toe bones (phalanges) are in contact with the ground while walking or running, but the foot bones (metatarsals) are raised off the ground.
 Examples of digitigrade animals include dogs, cats, birds, and humans on tiptoe.

 Unguligrady is when an animal walks and runs on the tips of its toes or on its nails, and the entire foot is raised off the ground.
 Examples of unguligrade animals include horses, deer, and ballerinas on pointe.